shivajid/imagenet-build/README.md

 Before you download ensure that you have a large VM or a machine with about 500GB in disk space.

-There are 4 files you wll need to download
+There are 4 files you will need to download

 - Train files - There are 2 of them
 -  Validation files - This is a tar with 50K images